Baked Fish In Foil With Vegetables

 • Place fish in the middle of the sheet.

-• Top with all vegetables.
+• Top with all the other vegetables.

-• Drizzle oil.
+• Drizzle some oil.

 Tried this recipe?Mention @easy_peasy_creative_ideas or tag #easy_peasy_creative_ideas!